hssn-20/web-v6/content/posts/Data-preperation-episode-1.md

 > - Feature Engineering:  Deriving new variables from available data.
 > - Dimensionality Reduction:  Creating compact projections of the data

-In this post, I hope to provide a quick set of first steps you can take when data cleaning simple projects.
+In this post, I hope to provide a quick set of first steps you can take when cleaning simple data projects.

-### Cleaning
+### Step 0 - Document
 ![image](/images/ML_CYCLE.PNG)
 Before data can be used, it must be processed.
 The steps of the data processing pipeline must be coded and documented fully.
 A good practice is to retain your original datasets and generate the final version via version controlled scripts.
 Another good practice is to set aside a portion for the test set before [processing](https://www.kaggle.com/alexisbcook/data-leakage).